-In order to support the financial stability of District tenants during this time of economic uncertainty related to the COVID-19 pandemic, the BPC authorized a rent deferral program to provide immediate rent relief to the tenants by delaying a portion of rental payments for up to six months until fall of 2022, after the busy 2021 summer season.
-It is expected that while social distancing requirements will likely limit revenues and increase expenses this summer season, businesses are expected to be fully reopened by summer 2021, allowing tenants the benefit of a "normal" summer season prior to the commencement of repayment.
+In order to support the financial stability of District tenants during these times of economic uncertainty related to the COVID-19 pandemic, the BPC authorized a rent deferral program to provide immediate rent relief to the tenants by delaying a portion of rental payments for up to six months until fall of 2021, after the busier summer season with many businesses having fully reopened.
 This allows tenants to focus their capital today on compliance and reopening and provides a buffer before repayment would begin.
-In addition, District staff has engaged tenants in need of additional assistance to remain viable during the pandemic to discuss possible structural resets to their leases.